joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/big-o/README.md

 Why is the last item `undefined`?

 - What is the `spread operator`?
 When/how is it used?
-- What ist he `rest operator`?
+- What is the `rest operator`?
 When/how is it used?

 ## Main Problem